gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	promoted the field into stable joint choreography only when the threshold was actually crossed
 -	represented early stress inside the stable joint state without confusing that stress with immediate de-confirmation
 -	represented successful restabilization of that stable joint state once the stress softened again
--	and then represented a harsher reopening of the break corridor without prematurely converting that pressure into full collapse
+-	represented a harsher reopening of the break corridor without prematurely converting that pressure into full collapse
+-	and then represented actual post-promotion de-confirmation once the former stable state truly lost support, downgrading it into a weaker relational reading rather than erasing history

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.

 ---

 ### 9. Coupling, decoupling, ambiguity, restart, and fresh recoupling can be represented without premature collapse
-Cycles 4–22 suggest the architecture can distinguish between:
+Cycles 4–23 suggest the architecture can distinguish between:
 -	a new provisional source
 -	a weak coupling candidate
 -	a stable joint choreography